kingfree/voice-changer/server-rs/README.md

 cargo run -- --https
 ```

+Log output can be controlled with the `--log-level` flag (e.g. `info`, `debug`).

 After starting, open `http://127.0.0.1:18888/api/hello` in your browser to check
 that the server is running.
 The `/test` endpoint accepts a JSON payload
 containing `timestamp` and `buffer` fields and echoes them back.

+In addition a WebSocket echo service is available at `/ws`.

+The server initializes a `VoiceChangerManager` which will manage model
+loading and settings updates.
+Currently it only provides placeholder
+functionality but mirrors the structure of the Python implementation.